mikeal/killa-beez/README.md

 // call each other through signal exchange.
 ```

+## Departures for v2

+* Remove pouchbd, move to pure RPC (via dnode) for relaying peers.
+* Support the a signing key along with a signature chain during instantiation.

 ### Principals

 * Each `Swarm` instance generates an ECDH public/private keypair for its node.